 General knowledge questions about the world:

-A – Mount Everest is the tallest mountain … where is it ?
+A – Mount Everest is the highest mountain … where is it ?

 1 – Tibet and Nepal // 2 – France and Germany // 3 – Kenya and Tanzania